-If you’re also dreaming of moving to Spain from the US as a student, expat worker or a retiree, then you’ve come to the right place!
+If you’re dreaming of moving to Spain from the US as a student, expat worker or a retiree, then you’ve come to the right place!
 In this guide you'll find out the practicalities of moving to Spain as an American citizen.

 Recommended read for residence-permit holders in USA: How to Get your Spanish Residence Permit as an International”